ptakunju/Machine-Learning-Technique-for-Characterizing-Case-Hardening-Profiles-of-Industrial-Component/README.md

 | 3  | 12.75        | 3.5            | Baseline Reject |
 | 4  | 13.9-14      | 2.8            | Reject    |

+The inspection system was tested using these master lots with both the neural network and ID3 algorithms.
+The classification results of previously untrained samples are presented in Table II, showing an overall accuracy of 95.77%, though the Baseline Reject parts had a higher misclassification rate of 14.29%.

-#### Table II: Neural network classification results, achieving 95.77% overall accuracy but showing a 14.29% error for Baseline Reject parts.
+### Table II: Neural network classification results, achieving 95.77% overall accuracy but showing a 14.29% error for Baseline Reject parts.

 | Sample Group     | No. of Parts Tested | No. of Parts Correctly Classified | Accuracy |
 |-----------------|---------------------|----------------------------------|----------|